News

 December 22, 2022

-The multimedia first-person stories are available for anyone to view on Vimeo.
+The multimedia first-person stories are available for viewing on Vimeo.
 Mine is called Art Heals, about how I used SoulCollage® as an outlet for creativity to express my experiences and feelings during Covid.
 You can see Art Heals here.

 ~~~~~~~~~~~~~~~~~~~